 Keep in mind that while there are a number of plants that are technically safe for cats and dogs, it's best to eliminate temptation and place all houseplants out of reach.
 It will save you from cleaning up a mess, plus prevent possible tummy aches and digestive problems in your pets.
 If your pet ever does ingest a plant, make sure to watch it closely for any signs of a negative reaction.
 Just because a plant is nontoxic for cats and dogs doesn't mean ingesting it will make them feel good!

-Want a pet-friendly houseplant with blooms?
-Look no further than African Violet.
+Want pet-safe houseplants with blooms?
+Look no further than African violet.
 This versatile, hardworking houseplant is right at home with your pets.
 It comes in a range of purple hues, and it's low maintenance and thrives without bright light.

-Tillandsia varieties are modern, cool, and best of all, safe for pets.
+Tillandsia varieties are modern, cool, and best of all, houseplants not toxic to pets.
 But beware: Cats and dogs alike will love chewing on their spindly leaves—make sure you keep them out of reach.

-Pretty lace flower vine grows best in hanging baskets, out of reach of curious cats and dogs.
+Pretty lace flower vine is an easy houseplant safe for pets that grows best in hanging baskets, out of reach of curious cats and dogs.
 But should an extra-persistent pet make their way into the pot, they'll be safe.